-Road warriors face a much higher rate of divorce than the rest of us, and individuals that travel often have a strain on their relationship that can threaten it if not handled right.
+Road warriors face a much higher rate of divorce than the rest of us.
+So, you need to try spending any spare time you get with your partners, and not wasting time and money at sites such as the one found by clicking here.
+Individuals that travel often have a strain on their relationship that can threaten it if not handled right.
 Here are four tips on how to keep your relationship strong while traveling.
 These tips will help prevent your relationship from falling apart.

 Keep in Contact with Your Partner

 Call your partner, at least nightly, to remain in contact with them.
 Text messages and emails are a minimum, but the emotional impact of hearing a partner’s voice is a hundred times more important.
 Answer the phone when they call, unless you actually are in the middle of a presentation.
 If you have children, set aside extra time to talk to the children separately so that your spouse doesn’t feel like the lesser priority.

 Respond to texts and increase the number of messages you send when you are not at home, especially if your ability to call is limited.
 If there is a problem while you’re gone or something happened before you left, increase communication to prevent new issues from arising.
 The ideal situation is resolving conflicts before you travel so that you aren’t trying to deal with them remotely and end up with a reason to avoid communicating with your partner when they need it most.

 If you will be arriving back around nine at night, don’t promise your spouse you’ll make dinner at 7 and then show up late.
 The broken promise will hurt worse than the statement, “I can’t do that.”
 Waffling or hinting that you may follow their schedule implies that you’re lying, while failing to follow through on those vague promises makes them wonder what you’re hiding.
 Be honest.

 Limit Contact with Potential Love Interests